mrdoggopat/k8s-hpa-sandbox-session/README.md

 ```
 kubectl get DatadogMetric
 ```
+Output you should see:
 ```
 NAME                                                ACTIVE   VALID   VALUE                REFERENCES             UPDATE TIME
 test-metric                                         True     True    1.4615384615384615   hpa:default/kubetest   63s
 ```

+# Step 5 - Verify that it works!
 Then run a describe on the DatadogMetric:
 ```
 kubectl describe DatadogMetric test-metric